None This Nice: 1985 Renault Encore Spring Special Edition – SOLD!

 The Renault Encore is a familiar yet distant face in the quintessential Radwood-era lineup, which makes it perfect for filling the economy car void in any collection.
 While the Alliance on which it was based sold pretty well when new, good luck finding a nice one today.
-This “Spring Special Edition” survivor listed here on Craigslist in Danvers, Massachusetts, clearly belongs to a collector and has an asking price of $3,500.
-Both Hagaerty and the NADA Pricing Guide neglect to track this model for valuation purposes, but the asking price seems fair to us for what is likely one of the only ones left in the hands of a collector.
-If you are serious about buying this Renault, you can start the conversation by calling the seller at When you do, please remember to mention you saw the Encore featured here on GuysWithRides.com.
+This “Spring Special Edition” survivor originally listed in October 2020 on Craigslist in Danvers, Massachusetts, clearly belongs to a collector and has an asking price of $3,500.
+Both Hagerty and the NADA Pricing Guide neglect to track this model for valuation purposes, but the asking price seems fair to us for what is likely one of the only ones left in the hands of a collector.

 AMC brought the Alliance to the United States as a means of survival.
 The company was in a tight spot financially, and competition from overseas in the small car market put many domestic manufacturers at a disadvantage.
 AMC sought support from Renault and the French government, receiving a loan and giving the company the right to sell its small cars in the country under the AMC flag.
 Kenosha, Wisconsin became ground zero for assembling the Alliance in a re-tooled AMC plant, beginning with well-equipped two- and four-door models that achieved impressive fuel economy.
 The two- and four-door hatchback model, dubbed the Encore, bowed in 1984, but consumer interest began to wane as fuel prices fell, which did nothing to help the fortunes of a small car with French origins.